-Visible Bits, Audible Bytes is an event at Phoenix which champions the soundtrack and explores the relationship between sound and the moving image.
-The event brings together leading international artists to present contemporary works alongside significant historical works from the archives of the BFI.
+Visible Bits, Audible Bytes 2014 was a one-day festival at Phoenix that celebrated the soundtrack and explored the relationship between sound and moving image.
+The event brought together leading international artists to present contemporary works alongside significant historical works from the archives of the BFI.

-This year we’re proud to present an international programme featuring a performance of Frequencies (Synthetic Variations) by Nicolas Bernier amongst a selection of live works, compositions and screenings.
-We'll also be launching an exhibition by Nicolas in the cube gallery space.
+This 2014 edition of the annual VBAB festival featured an international programme that included a performance of Frequencies (Synthetic Variations) by Nicolas Bernier amongst a selection of live works, compositions and screenings.
+It also featured an accompanying exhibition by Nicolas in the cube gallery space.

 Colour Box by Len Lye